What is an ASF file?

 |Number of Header Objects||DWORD||32|

 All the digital media data for an ASF file is contained in the data object and is stored in the form of ASF data packets.
 Each data packet is of a fixed length and contains data for one or more digital media streams.

 ASF Top-Level Index Objects

-ASF top-level index objects has the following two types:
+ASF top-level index objects have the following two types:

-Index Object - Refers to the Index Object, the Media Object Index Object, and the Timecode Index Object, whose formats are all similar.
-The Index Object, like the Simple Index Object, indexes by time with a fixed time interval, but is not limited to video streams.
+Index Object- Refers to the Index Object, the Media Object Index Object, and the Timecode Index Object, whose formats are similar.
+Like the Simple Index Object, the Index Object indexes by time with a fixed time interval but is not limited to video streams.